zviroth/zviroth.github.io/_publications/roth_zohary_2015_jNeuroscience.md

 title: "Position and identity information available in fMRI patterns of activity in human visual cortex"
 collection: publications
 permalink: /publication/roth_zohary_2015_jNeuroscience
-excerpt: 'Using fMRI in human subjects, we find converging evidence for an information gradient within the dorsal stream of visual cortex: along the posterior–anterior axis, position information is gradually lost, whereas hand and action identity information is enhanced, leading to an abstract, position-invariant representation of viewed action in the anterior parietal cortex.'
+excerpt: 'There is general agreement that visual processing is largely divided between a ventral and dorsal stream specializing in object recognition and vision for action, respectively.
+Here, we address the specific representation of viewed actions.
+Specifically, we study the degree of position invariance and hand/object manipulation specificity in the human visual pathways, characterizing the information available in patterns of fMRI activation during viewing of object-grasping videos, which appeared in different retinal locations.
+We found converging evidence for an information gradient within the dorsal stream of visual cortex: along the posterior–anterior axis, position information is gradually lost, whereas hand and action identity information is enhanced, leading to an abstract, position-invariant representation of viewed action in the anterior parietal cortex.'
 date: 2015-08-19
 venue: 'Journal of Neuroscience'
 paperurl: 'https://www.jneurosci.org/content/35/33/11559'